duncan/yadm/Readme.md

 ## Usage (if you are @duncan)

 To boot up a new system, install yadm somehow reasonable, then use it to grab the dotfiles repo and install them.
-For example, on Linux:
+For example, on Ubuntu Linux (including using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)):

 ```
 sudo apt-get install yadm